-A model review framework that identifies the model validation and re-modelling requirements for progression between stages; and
+A model review framework that identifies the model validation and re-modelling requirements for progression between stages.

-The seabed and water column monitoring plan that will be implemented to assess the actual effects of the marine farming activity against the AMT, including:

-Confirmation of the Environmental Quality Zones for the relevant marine farm stage;

-Sampling locations;

-Duration and timing of sampling;

-Sampling design and analytical methods to be used;

-Parameters to be analysed;

-An assessment of changes from the Baseline Monitoring Plan and why these are justified; and

-Reporting requirements to be met in the Annual Report.
+Interpretation:

+Model validation means the systematic use of monitoring and operational data, including actual feed inputs and measured environmental responses, to compare depositional model predictions against observed conditions and quantitatively and qualitatively assess the accuracy, reliability, and fitness-for-purpose of the depositional model under operational conditions.

-72. Baseline monitoring under the BLMP shall occur for the following minimum durations:
+72. Pre-development (baseline) monitoring under the EMMP shall occur for the following minimum durations:

 24 months for seabed monitoring of biogenic habitats;